managedcoder/PVAAudioCodesCC/README.md

 >If you don't already have the Azure CLI installed, you can install it from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)

-**Get Azure Functions Core Tools**
+- **Azure Functions Core Tools**
->The accelerator includes an Azure Function app that implements a set of surrogate APIs so you'll need to have the Azure Functions Core Tools v3.X installed.
+>The deployment scripts deploy an Azure Function app that implements a set of surrogate APIs so you'll need to have the Azure Functions Core Tools v3.X installed if they aren't already.
 &nbsp;
 To install Azure Function Core Tools v3.X, you'll need to download and run the Core Tools installer, based on your version of Windows: